Conservation work done since Friends was formed with money raised by the Friends, or by attracting donations.

 Lytham Sandhills, painting by Richard Ansdell RA

-Conservation funded by Lytham Civic Society who had recently been left a considerable sum of money.
-A conversation between Marion Coupe, Chairman of the CS, and Margaret Race, Chairman of the Friends resulted in part of the bequest funding this work.
+Conservation funded by Lytham St Annes Civic Society who had recently been left a considerable sum of money.
+A conversation between Marion Coupe, Chair of the CS, and Margaret Race, Chair of the Friends, resulted in part of the bequest funding this work.

 Conservation funded by donation from Reta Midgeley and Fund set up in her name following her death.

 Conservation funded by donation from Ivan Midgeley, son of Reta, received on the first anniversary of Reta’s death.